 As discussed, there will be an unknown morbidity occurring in PNG, especially in pregnant women and it is almost certain that a large zoonotic reservoir exists.
 Ripe for some proper research and important that local testing is established.

-According to WHO, a recombinant effective vaccine to prevent hepatitis E virus infection has been developed and is licensed in China, but is not yet available elsewhere.
+A recombinant effective vaccine to prevent hepatitis E virus infection has been developed and is licensed in China (Hecolin), but is not yet available elsewhere.